CADViewer/NextCloud/README.md

 ### 4. Troubleshooting

+#### Current versions - version 10.4.1 onwards

+CADviewer has implement a reverse proxy why there is no need to change the .htaccess.

+1. If the server trace gives a Warning: fopen(call-Api_Conversion_log.txt): Failed to open stream: Permission denied , then likely the current permission settings are insufficient.
+This case can be seen when added nginx as reverse proxy and SSL certificates on a docker container.
+In that case the owner or permissions may have changed, repeat the instructions under ***2.
+Permissions*** above.

+#### Legacy versions  - below version 10.3.3

 In some cases the automated update of the ***.htaccess*** file is not done.
 This means that the CADViewer does not connect to the back-end scripts for CAD file conversion.
 The user experience is that the canvas is white and the "loading.." modal will keep appearing on the screen when attempting to load a file.

 1. Go to the install folder of **NextCloud**, this is typically ***/var/www/nextcloud/*** (or where your installation is done), open **.htaccess** in a text editor.
 See ***C:*** above for installation using Snap.